Poland's president calls off Russia trip due to coronavirus

 “It’s up to them (the Polish authorities) to decide if they intend to organise memorial ceremonies in Smolensk and to inform the media about it,” the Embassy of Russia in Poland told Reuters in an email response.

-Russia has canceled its annual economic forum in St. Petersburg, initially scheduled for June, over the virus.

-Reporting by Joanna Plucinska, Additional reporting by Alexander Marrow and Andrew Osborn in MOSCOW, Editing by Justyna Pawlak and Michael Perry
+Russia has cancelled its annual economic forum in St. Petersburg, initially scheduled for June, over the virus.
+(Reporting by Joanna Plucinska, Additional reporting by Alexander Marrow and Andrew Osborn in MOSCOW, Editing by Justyna Pawlak and Michael Perry)